rec/rec/resume.md

 code, on deployment, debugging, devops, build and monitoring, mostly in C++ with some Python.

-While this was a challenging and educational position, I am not willing to work in the cryptocurrency field at this time.
+While this was a challenging and very educational position, I am not willing to work in the cryptocurrency field at this time.

 ### <span>CTO, World Wide Woodshed </span> <span>(2009-2014) </span>